-DON and Nubrik also fall into this catergory of iconic Essendon sponsors, but one can simply not go past Kevin Sheedy waving his jacket with the Speed Kills sponsorship.
+DON and Nubrik also fall into this category of iconic Essendon sponsors, but one can simply not go past Kevin Sheedy waving his jacket with the Speed Kills sponsorship.

 Geelong & Ford

-Ford no longer make cars in Geelong, but they still sponsor the Cats and have been doing so since 1925!
+Ford no longer makes cars in Geelong, but they still sponsor the Cats and have been doing so since 1925!

-It’s quite possibly the longest sports sponsorship in the world and Ford even has their own grandstand named in its honour at Kardinia Park.
+It’s quite possibly the longest sports sponsorship in the world and Ford even has their own grandstand named in its honor at Kardinia Park.